astronomer/docs/astro/cli/install-cli.md

 <TabItem value="windows">

-1. Delete the existing `astro.exe` file on your machine.
+1. Delete the existing `astro` file on your machine.

 2. Go to the [Releases page](https://github.com/astronomer/astro-cli/releases) of the Astro CLI GitHub repository, scroll to a CLI version, and then download the `.exe` file that matches the CPU architecture of your machine.

      For example, to upgrade to v1.0.0 of the Astro CLI on a Windows machine with an AMD 64 architecture, you download `astro_1.0.0-converged_windows_amd64.exe`.

-3. Rename the file to `astro.exe`.
+3. Rename the file to `astro`.

-4. Add the filepath for the directory containing the new `astro.exe` as a PATH environment variable.
-For example, if `astro.exe` was stored in `C:\Users\username\astro.exe`, you would add `C:\Users\username` as your PATH environment variable.
+4. Add the filepath for the directory containing the new `astro` as a PATH environment variable.
+For example, if `astro` was stored in `C:\Users\username\astro`, you would add `C:\Users\username` as your PATH environment variable.
 To learn more about configuring the PATH environment variable, see [Java documentation](https://www.java.com/en/download/help/path.html).

 5. Restart your machine.